Lockdown (Brooklyn Nine-Nine)

 "Lockdown" is the seventh episode of the second season of the American television police sitcom series Brooklyn Nine-Nine.
 It is the 29th overall episode of the series and is written by co-executive producer Luke Del Tredici and directed by Linda Mendoza.
 It aired on Fox in the United States on November 16, 2014.
 It's the eight episode of the season to be produced but it's the seventh to be broadcast.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 Jake Peralta (Andy Samberg) is an immature yet very talented detective in the precinct with an astounding record of crimes solved, putting him in a competition with fellow detective Amy Santiago (Melissa Fumero).
 The precinct's status changes when the Captain is retiring and a new commanding officer, Cpt.
 Raymond Holt (Andre Braugher) is appointed as the newest Captain.
 This creates a conflict between Jake and Holt over their respective methods in the field.
 In the episode, Jake is appointed Captain of the precinct when Holt and Terry leave for a charity event on Thanksgiving.
 However, the precinct goes on a lockdown when a mysterious powder spreads through it, which results in the HAZMAT unit working to determine if the powder is toxic.

 The episode was seen by an estimated 4.53 million household viewers and gained a 2.2/5 ratings share among adults aged 18–49, according to Nielsen Media Research.
 The episode received mixed-to-positive reviews from critics, who praised Samberg's performance in the episode but criticized the episode's focus on Jake while leaving most of the supporting cast sidelined.

 Plot

+In the cold open, Jake tries to one-up Amy at expressing condolences to Holt for his uncle passing, but sends an email from his personal email, which has "My Stinky Butt" as his signature.

 Holt (Andre Braugher) and Terry (Terry Crews) leave for a charity event at Brighton Beach and put Jake (Andy Samberg) in charge of the precinct.
 Just when everyone is about to leave for Thanksgiving, Boyle (Joe Lo Truglio) accidentally gets a package that contains a rare powder, forcing the precinct to go lockdown as other packages were sent to other precincts in the recent days.

 The incident forces Holt and Terry to skip the event and stop at Terry's house to monitor the situation.
 However, Terry's brother-in-law, Zeke (Jamal Duff), is in the house and is constantly bullying him.
 Zeke then begins to make amends with Terry when he believes that Terry has a terrible boss just like him.
 When Terry and Holt leave for the precinct, Terry asks Holt to act as a bad boss in front of him.